AgnostiqHQ/covalent/doc/source/getting_started/index.rst

    :align: center

-While the workflow is being processed by the dispatch server, you are free to terminate the Jupyter kernel or Python console process without losing access to the results.
+While the workflow is being processed by the dispatch server, you can terminate the Jupyter kernel or Python console process without losing access to the results.
 Make sure the Covalent server remains in the "running" state while you have running workflows.

 When the workflow has completed, you can start a new session and query the results: